 You know you want to downsize now that you’re retired, but what is that going to look like?
-Should you buy or rent a condo, or should you move into an independent living community?
-Since many independent living communities offer their own apartments or condos with an array of amenities, it can be hard to tell the difference.
+Should you buy or rent a condo, or should you move into an independent living community or villa?
+Since many independent living communities and villas offer their own apartments or condos with an array of amenities, it can be hard to tell the difference.
 Let’s take a closer look at the options.

 Independent Living?
 You Can Depend on It!

 You’re settled on the fact that you want to simplify your home by living in a smaller space that you don’t have to maintain yourself.
-Whether you live in a standard condo/apartment or an independent living community, you can count on the fact that your days of mowing grass, shoveling snow, and calling the plumber are behind you.
+Whether you live in a standard condo/apartment, an independent living community, or even one of our villas, you can count on the fact that your days of mowing grass, shoveling snow, and calling the plumber are behind you.

 Looking Ahead to the Next Step